By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

-If you’re looking for a salad that’s as satisfying as a whole meal, this is the one.
-Roasting Brussels sprouts gives this earthy vegetable a deeper and richer flavor.
-It is a filling lunch salad as is; add roasted wild salmon for a fine dinner.
+A hearty, super-nutritious salad that’s as satisfying as a whole meal… Roasting Brussels sprouts gives them a deeper, richer flavor.
+It is a filling lunch salad as is; add roasted wild salmon if making for dinner.

 *Choose organic produce whenever possible*

 - 10 Brussels sprouts, trimmed and cut into 1/4 –inch slices

 - 1 teaspoon dried oregano (or substitute 2 Tbsp oregano olive oil for the olive oil above)

 - 2 Tbsp extra-virgin olive oil

 - 1 -2 tsp balsamic vinegar

 - 1 tablespoon raw or roasted pumpkin seeds

 - 4 cups fresh baby spinach